kitttn/temptest/Quick-Start-Guide.md

 ###Step 9.
 Verify I2C

-In this section, we'll use commands on the Jetson console to examine I2C devices that are connected via Greybus.
+In this section, we'll issue some commands to examine I2C devices over Greybus.
+Greybus requests travel from Jetson to APB2, passing through APB1 and the UniPro switch.
+Responses take the reverse path.

-Greybus creates an entry in /sys/class/i2c-dev/ (i2c-6 for example) when it receives a manifest with the I2C Protocol enabled.
+Greybus creates entries in /sys/class/i2c-dev/ when it receives a manifest with the I2C Protocol enabled.

 Identify the I2C device name:
 ```